ssan9/MyBucketList-client-react-app/README.md

 ## Overview

-A Web Application which allows the user to create, view and edit his BucketList Items.
+A React Web Application which allows the user to create, view and edit his BucketList Items.

 ## Functionality